 Risk appetite is a key component of HSBC JOH's management of risk.
-It describes the aggregate level and risk types that the HSBC JOH's is willing to accept in achieving the medium to long-term business objectives.
-The risk appetite is managed through a risk appetite framework and articulated in a Risk Appetite Statement ('RAS'), which is approved by the EXCO.
+It describes the aggregate level and risk types that the Bank is willing to accept in achieving the medium to long-term business objectives.
+Within HSBC JOH, risk appetite is managed through a risk appetite framework and articulated in a Risk Appetite Statement ('RAS'), which is approved by the EXCO.

 The risk appetite informs HSBC JOH's strategic and financial planning process, defining the desired forward-looking risk profile.
 It is also integrated within other risk management tools, such as the top and emerging risks report and stress testing, to ensure consistency in risk management.
 This is consistent with the Group.

-Information on the Parents' risk management tools (and consequently the Branch) is set out on page 68 of the HSBC plc Annual Report and Accounts 2016.
+Information on the Group' risk management tools (and consequently HSBC JOH) is set out on page 23 of the HSBC plc Annual Report and Accounts 2017.
+Details on the Group's overarching risk appetite are set out on page 23 of the Annual Report and Accounts 2017.